-02139 (Zip Code)
+02215 (Zip Code)

-(Address of principal executive offices) (Zip C

-Registrant's telephone number, including area code: (617) 603-0070 Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Name of each exchange on which registered Symbol(s) VERV Common stock, par value \$0.001 per share Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No 🗵 Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes 🗵 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company X X Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes

-The registrant's common stock began trading on the Nasdaq Global Select Market ("Nasdaq") on June 16, 2021.
-The aggregate market value of the voting and non-voting common stock held by non-affiliates of the Registrant was \$2.185 billion based on the closing price of the registrant's common stock on Nasdaq as of June 30, 2021, the last business day of the registrant's most recently completed second quarter.

-The number of shares of registrant's common stock outstanding as of March 9, 2022 was 48,576,595.
+Reg Registrant's telephone number, including area code: (617) 603-0070 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Name of each exchange on which registered Nasdaq Global Select Market les Act.
+Yes ☑ No ☐ Yes ☐ No ☒ d) of the Securities Exchange Act of 1934 during the preceding 12 lect to such filing requirements for the past 90 days.
+Yes ☒ No It to be submitted pursuant to Rule 405 of Regulation S-T lequired to submit such files).
+Yes ☒ No ☐ d filer, smaller reporting company, or an emerging growth emerging growth company" in Rule 12b-2 of the Exchange Act.
+Accelerated filer ☐ Smaller reporting company ☐ Emerging growth company ☒ ansition period for complying with any new or revised financial ement of the effectiveness of its internal control over financial ing firm that prepared or issued its audit report. ☐ Common stock, par value \$0.001 per sha are VERV Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the e Act: None Indicate by check mark if the Registrant is a well-kno own seasoned issuer, as defined in Rule 405 of th e Securities Act.
+Yes ⊠ No □ Indicate by check mark if the Registrant is not require ed to file reports pursuant to Section 13 or 15(d) o of the Act.
+Yes □ No ⊠ 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding een subject to such filing requirements for the past 90 days.
+Yes ⊠ N Indicate by check mark whether the Registrant has s ($\S 232.405$ of this chapter) during the preceding 12 m required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
+Yes $oxdot$ No $oxdot$ ccelerated filer, smaller reporting company, or an emerging growth y," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check m accounting standards provided pursuant to Section 1 ended transition period for complying with any new or revised financial s assessment of the effectiveness of its internal control over financial accounting firm that prepared or issued its audit report. $\ \square$ If securities are registered pursuant to Section 12(b) correction of an error to previously issued financial st nancial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error coregistrant's executive officers during the relevant rec ery analysis of incentive-based compensation received by any of the Indicate by check mark whether the Registrant is a s hell company (as defined in Rule 12b-2 of the Ex change Act).
+Yes □ No ⊠ The aggregate market value of the voting and non-vocommon stock on Nasdaq as of June 30, 2022, the la legistrant was \$557.6 million based on the closing price of the registran completed second quarter. ťs The number of shares of registrant's common stock outstanding as of February 27, 2023 was 61,833, 265.